afran-263/AI-Agent/README.md

 #### Summary

-* **Chatbot:** Best for answering questions and having conversations.
+* **Chatbot:**
- * **RAG System:** Best for providing accurate answers using external documents or knowledge bases.
- * **AI Agent:** Best for performing tasks, making decisions, using tools, and achieving goals with minimal human intervention.
+ A chatbot responds to user prompts using the knowledge it was trained on or predefined rules.
+It mainly focuses on answering questions and having conversations but usually cannot access new information or perform actions.

+* **RAG (Retrieval-Augmented Generation):**
+ A RAG system responds to user prompts by first searching relevant documents, files, databases, or knowledge sources.
+It then uses the retrieved information to generate a more accurate and up-to-date response.

+* **AI Agent:**
+ An AI agent goes beyond answering questions.
+It understands the user's request, plans the required steps, uses tools or external systems if needed, and takes actions to complete the task autonomously.
+It can also remember information, make decisions, and adapt based on feedback.
+ In simple terms, a **chatbot talks**, a **RAG system searches and answers**, and an **AI agent thinks, plans, and acts**.

 In simple terms, a **chatbot talks**, a **RAG system searches and answers**, and an **AI agent thinks, plans, and acts**.